shenginsound/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+While creating this app, I encountered difficulties that required me to review some JavaScript concepts and write corresponding code based on the requirements.
+I used resources from CodePath and searched online for relevant information.
+For example, understanding the difference between innerHTML and innerText, or when implementing the optional feature of a search bar, I discovered that if you input a blank space, it still returns search results.
+Therefore, it was necessary to restrict the input keywords to get accurate results.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright Chia-Sheng Cheng

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.